lookout / tracing

 Framework instrumentation (above) still records breadcrumbs for error reports; performance collectors add span trees for the distributed trace UI when you flush to /api/ingest/trace.

-Crons: Lookout stores check-ins and monitor metadata; it does not yet auto-open issues or email you on missed schedules like Sentry’s hosted monitors—you can build alerting on top (e.g. scheduled jobs reading the API) or extend the app later.
+Crons: Lookout stores check-ins and monitor metadata; it does not yet auto-open issues or email you on missed schedules like some hosted cron products—you can build alerting on top (e.g. scheduled jobs reading the API) or extend the app later.